Mary Ng

-Mary Ng is a Canadian politician.
-A member of the Liberal Party of Canada, she served as the Member of Parliament for the riding of Markham—Thornhill from a by-election on April 3, 2017 until 2025.
-She served in the government of Justin Trudeau, most recently as Minister of Export Promotion, International Trade and Economic Development, and holds the record as Canada's longest-serving minister responsible for international trade at over 5 years in the role.
+Mary Ng (born December 16, 1968) is a Canadian former politician who was Minister of Export Promotion, International Trade and Economic Development from 2018 to 2025.
+A member of the Liberal Party, she served as the member of Parliament (MP) for Markham—Thornhill from 2017 to 2025.
+Ng is Canada's longest-serving trade minister.
 She did not seek re-election in 2025.